 THE SIDE POT

 THE AMERICAN invites the top rodeo athletes in seven events from the PRCA, WPRA and PBR to compete for a $2 million purse in the home of the Dallas Cowboys.
-Anyone can qualify via the Semi-Finals – which now pays $500,000 – and any contestant who advances to THE AMERICAN and out-rides or out-ropes the sport’s super stars is eligible for an additional $1 million bonus on Feb.
-25.
+Anyone can qualify via the Semi-Finals – which now pays $500,000 – and any contestant who advances to THE AMERICAN and out-rides or out-ropes the sport’s super stars is eligible for an additional $1 million bonus.

 HOW TO QUALIFY FOR THE AMERICAN

-Paying $500,000 itself, The American Semi-Finals will be held at Cowtown Coliseum in the Historic Fort Worth Stockyards February 21 – 24.
-Approximately 700 contests will compete over 4 days for the chance to advance to THE AMERICAN and compete for the $1,000,000 side pot.
-In addition to the competition inside Cowtown Coliseum, fans will be able to enjoy the FanZone in the Historic Fort Worth Stockyards February 21 – 24.
+Paying $500,000 itself, The American Semi-Finals are held at Cowtown Coliseum in the Historic Fort Worth Stockyards.
+Approximately 700 contests compete over four days for the chance to advance to THE AMERICAN and to compete for the $1,000,000 side pot.
+In addition to the competition inside Cowtown Coliseum, fans will be able to enjoy the FanZone in the Historic Fort Worth Stockyards.
 While there, they can attend concerts, watch demonstrations, enjoy food trucks and much more.

 Fans can expect to see today’s most spectacular bucking horses and bulls matched against rodeo and bull riding superstars.
 Rodeo and bucking bull companies from across the country bring some of their best animal athletes to test the skills of the bareback, saddle bronc and bull riders.